-Stay another night at Sun Moon Lake or continue onto your journey.
+Stay another night at Sun Moon Lake or continue on your journey.

 Since the bus from Alishan arrives in the late afternoon, you can still enjoy the 2-day itinerary, except you split up the itinerary on Day 1 into two separate days (into Day 1 and Day 3):

-- Explore Shuishe Pier and area via Hanbi Trail
+- Explore Shuishe Pier and the area via Hanbi Trail

 - Catch the sunset at Yule Pavilion